 What’s the average recovery period for a colonoscopy?

-Most of the time, our patients need somewhere around a full 24 hours to recover from their colonscopy, and almost all patients are well enough to resume their everyday routine the following day.
-It is common tl experience a little bit of gastric discomfort after a colon cancer screening, including bloating and cramping.
+Typically, patients need somewhere around a full 24 hours to recover from their colonoscopy exam, and many can resume their normal routine the following day.
+When colorectal polyps are removed, the recovery time may last about a week.
+It is common to experience a little bit of gastric discomfort after a colon cancer screening, including bloating and cramping.
 Our GI Alliance of Illinois team will give you more information about what to expect during your recovery.

 The gold standard for colon cancer screening

 A colonoscopy is believed to be the “gold standard” of all screening approaches for colorectal cancer.
 Unlike many screening approaches, a colonoscopy allows for the investigation of the complete colon.
 In addition to offering the most comprehensive inspection, it also permits the exposure of tumors and their withdrawal in just one procedure.
 You can request a colonoscopy in Chicago, IL, Peoria, IL, or Normal, IL, by contacting your nearest GI Alliance of Illinois location.

 Dr. Horowitz talked to me prior to my colonoscopy to answer any questions I had which made me feel comfortable.
 Dr Horowitz and his staff were all very professional, caring, and friendly.
 They made my first colonoscopy great.

 (Translated by Google) This is the second colonoscopy, but the doctor was very kind, asked detailed questions, and explained things well, so I felt comfortable and liked it.
 (Original) 대장검사는 두번째인데 닥터가 아주 친절하고 자세하게 묻고 설명을 잘해주셔서 마음이 편하고 좋았다